Skip to content ↓

 • The Modern Foreign Languages (MFL) Department participates annually in the “Have Your Say” Competition where students communicate with other local schools

-• The PE Department encourage opportunities for girls in what may be perceived as typically male dominated sports for example Football and Rugby.
+• The PE Department encourage opportunities for girls in what may be perceived as typically male dominated sports for example football and rugby.

 • Students from Copleston have been successful in winning the local heats of the Rotary Club Debating competition 'Youth Speaks'.
 This has given groups of year 8 and 9 students the opportunity to debate against other schools (both state and public).
 Students giving feedback talked of the benefits for them personally as including: building confidence in presenting in front of their peers and adults; and how this directly impacted on their ability to present in learning situations back at school.